-It is not major medical insurance and does not provide the mandated coverage necessary to avoid a penalty under the ACA.
+It is not major medical insurance.
 It does not provide coverage for all the essential health benefits outlined in the ACA.
 Unlike an ACA plan, it will not provide coverage for expenses resulting from any preexisting medical conditions.
 Read your plan carefully to see what is and what isn’t covered.

 Fixed indemnity insurance provides limited benefits.
 It pays a certain amount per covered service up to a calendar-year maximum.

 In cash directly to you.

 You’re familiar with your major medical insurance plan, which pays for all or a percentage of covered expenses after you meet certain deductibles, copays or out-of-pocket costs.
 And often, the payments the insurance company makes for you are made directly to health care providers.
 You see them later on in an explanation of benefits form.